 Although the climate in Cuc Phuong is technically in the temperate zone, it also belongs to the tropical monsoon belt with the average annual temperature around 24.7 °C. The rainfall varies but July to September are the wettest months while the period between October and January are traditionally the driest, coolest months – ideal for long treks through tropical rain forests.

 The terrain is complex, the forest in its primeval form holds many mysteries, and the landscape is unique.
 There are many caves with interesting landscapes and hidden cultural and historical vestiges such as Moon Crescent cave, Chua cave, Thuy Tien cave, Nguoi Xua cave (where much of the archeological work has occurred), Con Moong cave, Coral cave and so on.
-There is also a 38°C hot spring in the garden area.
+There is also a 38°C natural hot spring in the garden area.

 Other attractions include the Cuc Phuong Botanical Garden, an area dedication to the collection and display of many rare and endemic species of Vietnam.
 It forms one of the three world-class botanical gardens in Vietnam, along with Bach Thao Park in Hanoi and the Zoological and Botanical gardens in Saigon.
 The route to visit the garden is an easy gradient with a walking distance of around 3 km.